 The Portland Community College Legislative Internship is a unique opportunity funded through the DSC and ASPCC Student Fee dollars.
 This program is in it's 2nd year.
 Students will intern with Legislators in Salem, learn about the Legislative process, and represent the diverse student population of PCC.

 We are looking for 12 qualified students, regardless of personal or political ideology, to represent PCC and it's diverse student population.
-Those 8 students will receive 1) Tuition waivers for the 4 credit internship class in Winter term, and 6 credits Spring Term (if continuing), as well as a $200 travel/food stipend.
-We will also accept 2 unfunded student alternates.
+Those 12 students will receive 1) Tuition waivers for the 4 credit internship class in Winter term, and 6 credits Spring Term (if continuing), as well as a $200 travel/food stipend.